 I was able to snag a huge suite at the Pointe Hilton Tapatio Resort in Phoenix for a really good deal.
 (Sometimes my obsessive price monitoring pays off.)
 It had a separate master bedroom and ensuite bathroom.
 Plus the room came with a huge living area with a fireplace, large couch, dining area, bar and 1/2 bathroom.
 The size and layout of the room made it the perfect space for our little family and gathering everyone in one spot.
 (The separate bedroom and living areas almost made up for the fact that our son acted like the pack-n-play was a torture device and kept us up all night!)

 The resort was slightly older than some others in the area, but it was well maintained and had all the amenities we needed.
-Below are the highlights.
+It’s definitely a great option if you’re looking for a more budget friendly resort in Phoenix.

 Activities at Point Hilton Tapatio Resort